Kelvintrc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((128 + $TRUEKNOWLEDGE))' prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9. Divide and rule - ' echo $(($POWER / $DIVIDE))' prints the result of POWER divided by DIVIDE, followed by a new line.
 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath - ' echo $(($BREATH ** $LOVE)) ' displays the result of BREATH to the power  LOVE.
 11. There are 10 types of people in the world -- Those who understand binary, and those who don't - ' echo $((2#$BINARY)) ' converts a number from base 2 stored in the environment variable BINARY to base 10.
+12. Combination - ' echo {a..z}{a..z} | tr ' ' '\n' | grep -v "oo"
+ ' rints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z

+One combination per line

+The output should be alpha ordered, starting with aa

+Do not print oo

+Your script file should contain maximum 64 characters